 Following COVID delays, landscape improvement work at Royal Park that will improve the park environment and also the experience for riders is set to start on 15 February.

-The detour, which will be in place soon, is somewhat convoluted and takes riders through the park alongside Old Popular Road, The Avenue and back via Poplar Road.
+A detour, which will be in place soon, takes riders through the park alongside Old Poplar Road, The Avenue and back via Poplar Road.

-When finished the work shop improve the trail for riders.
+When finished, the landscaping work shop improve the trail for riders.

 Riders on the Capital City Trail/Upfield Trail will be familiar with the section on the approach to the Royal Park Railway Station at the Zoo, where one can be surprised by walkers with golf bags unexpectedly emerging from the scrub.

 Off the trail, further back in the Park is an informal car parking area and golfers, and other visitors to the area park and then cut through to the trail at multiple locations, causing a hazard to riders zipping down the hill.

 This problem should be rectified by the new landscaping works, which will form a barrier of ponds that should restricted access.

 The golfers and others will then have to use connecting paths to get on to the trail.